-- 012.07B2 Providing educational and behavioral evaluations, services, and supports, including scientifically based literacy instruction. - 012.07C Each school district or approved cooperative that develops and maintains coordinated, early intervening services CEIS shall annually report the following information to the Department of Education: - 012.07C1 The number of students served; and - 012.07C2 The number of students served who subsequently receive special education and related services during the preceding two year period. - 012.07D Payments for Early Intervening Services CEIS shall be contingent upon meeting the reporting requirements of 92 NAC 51-012.07D 92 NAC 51-012.07D 92 NAC 51-012.07C. - 012.07D1 Payments for Early Intervening Services CEIS will be made according to 92 NAC 51-012.06C2. - 012.07E Nothing in this subsection shall be construed to limit or create a right to a free appropriate public education under 92 NAC Rule 51. - 012.07F Related services for children with verified disabilities are allowable if the services are listed in the IEP or IFSP and are required to assist the child to benefit from his/her special education program. - 012.07G Payments to a school district or approved cooperative contracting for early childhood special education (Below Age Five) services shall be limited to rates approved by the Commissioner of Education or designee. - 012.07H Late submission of required forms will be subject to the procedures specified in 92 NAC 51-004.14. - 012.08 Expenditures for Parentally-Placed Nonpublic School Children - 012.08A To meet the requirement of 92 NAC 51-015.03C, each school district or approved cooperative must spend at least the following on providing special education and related services (including direct services) to parentally-placed nonpublic school children with disabilities: - 012.08A1 For children aged 3 through 21, an amount that is the same proportion of the school district or approved cooperative's total subgrant under section 611(f) of the IDEA as the number of nonpublic school children with disabilities aged 3 through 21 who are enrolled by their parents in nonpublic including religious, elementary schools and secondary schools located in the school district served by the school district or approved cooperative is to the total number of children with disabilities in its jurisdiction aged 3 through 21. - 012.08A2 For children aged three through five, an amount that is the same proportion of the school district or approved cooperative's total subgrant under section 619(g) of the IDEA as the number of parentally-placed nonpublic school children with disabilities aged three through five who are enrolled by their parents in a nonpublic, including religious, elementary school located in the school district served by the school district or approved cooperative, is to the total number of children with disabilities in its jurisdiction aged three through five.
+- 012.07B2 Providing educational and behavioral evaluations, services, and supports, including scientifically based literacy instruction. - 012.07C Each school district or approved cooperative that develops and maintains CEIS shall annually report the following information to the Department of Education: - 012.07C1 The number of students served; and - 012.07C2 The number of students served who subsequently receive special education and related services during the preceding two year period. - 012.07D Payments for CEIS shall be contingent upon meeting the reporting requirements of 92 NAC 51-012.07C. - 012.07D1 Payments for CEIS will be made according to 92 NAC 51-012.06C2. - 012.07E Nothing in this subsection shall be construed to limit or create a right to a free appropriate public education under 92 NAC Rule 51. - 012.07F Related services for children with verified disabilities are allowable if the services are listed in the IEP and are required to assist the child to benefit from his/her special education program. - 012.07G Payments to a school district or approved cooperative contracting for special education services shall be limited to rates approved by the Commissioner of Education or designee. - 012.07H Late submission of required forms will be subject to the procedures specified in 92 NAC 51-004.14. - 012.08 Expenditures for Parentally-Placed Nonpublic School Children - 012.08A To meet the requirement of 92 NAC 51-015.03C, each school district or approved cooperative must spend at least the following on providing special education and related services (including direct services) to parentally-placed nonpublic school children with disabilities: - 012.08A1 For children aged 3 through 21, an amount that is the same proportion of the school district's or approved cooperative's total subgrant under section 611(f) of the IDEA as the number of nonpublic school children with disabilities aged 3 through 21 who are enrolled by their parents in nonpublic including religious, elementary schools and secondary schools located in the school district served by the school district or approved cooperative is to the total number of children with disabilities in its jurisdiction aged 3 through 21. - 012.08A2 For children aged three through five, an amount that is the same proportion of the school district or approved cooperative's total subgrant under section 619(g) of the IDEA as the number of parentally-placed nonpublic school children with disabilities aged three through five who are enrolled by their parents in a nonpublic, including religious, elementary school located in the school district served by the school district or approved cooperative, is to the total number of children with disabilities in its jurisdiction aged three through five.